avinashsen707/AUBOi5-D435-ROS-DOPE/README.md

 # AUBOi5-D435-ROS-DOPE
 Aubo i5 Dual Arm Collaborative Robot - RealSense D435 - 3D Object Pose Estimation - ROS

+A package for detecting and estimating the 6- DoF pose of known objects using a novel architecture and data generation pipeline using the state of the art algorithm DOPE in Aubo i5 collaborative robot with Intel Realsense D435i camera.
+The neural network consists several steps to reﬁne and estimates of the 2D coordinates of projected vertices of each object’s 3D bounding cuboid.
+These vertices are then used to output the ﬁnal pose using PnP, with known camera intrinsic and object dimensions.
+The neural network trained only on photorealistic data can attain state of the art results compared with a neural network trained on real world data and  resulting poses are with much needed accuracy for robotic pick and place.

 <img src="https://github.com/avinashsen707/AUBOi5-D435-ROS-DOPE/blob/master/results/IMG_20200309_191924_212.jpg" width="80%" height="80%">